guillemontecinos/maquinitas/README.md

 this is a project by [aarón montoya-moraga](http://montoyamoraga.io/)

-i love drum machines so i built this library of [max](https://en.wikipedia.org/wiki/Max_(software)) patches for interfacing with drum machines.
+i love drum machines so i am building this library of [max](https://en.wikipedia.org/wiki/Max_(software)) patches for interfacing with drum machines.

 ## contents